powertochange-org/theLoop/public_html/wp-content/plugins/wordpress-popular-posts/readme.txt

 4. WordPress Popular Posts Stats panel.

 == Changelog ==
+= 4.0.3 =

+**This is a hotfix release.**

+- Dashboard: escapes post titles to prevent potential XSS (props Delta!)
+- Restores ability to use a custom default thumbnail.

+= 4.0.2 =

+**This is a hotfix release.**

+- Dashboard: fixes thumbnail picker on HTTPS.
+- Adds the wpp_custom_html filter back.

+= 4.0.1 =

+**This is a hotfix release.**

+- Fixes a warning message triggered on old PHP versions.
+- Fixes undefined default_thumbnail_sizes warning message.
+- Removes a hardcoded table prefix causing issues on sites that uses a different prefix than the stock one.

 = 4.0.0 =

 **If you're using a caching plugin, flushing its cache after installing / upgrading to this version is highly recommended.**